Devrajsinh-Jhala/PetsLife/README.md

 # Animal Haven

-An all round application built for pet lovers by a pet lover.
+An all round application built for pet lovers by a pet lover where users can share ideas, form communities and can learn a lot of stuff!

 ## Features

-- Magic Links
+- Magic Link Authentication
 - Google and Github Authentication
 - Content using Sanity
 - Light/dark mode toggle